ebinwalter/klein/README.md

 Klein can be compiled very simply with `cargo build`, having no dependencies not managed by Cargo already.
 The name of the executable is `kleinc`, and it takes a single source file as an argument.

 Klein can also be built into a Docker image, by running `docker build -t klein .` and then `docker run -t klein`, or simply `docker-compose up --build` if you have installed `docker-compose`.
+The default entrypoint for the image runs the unit tests.

 ### Development
 If you are extending Klein, you may find it helpful to write unit tests.
 A small primitive shell script, `tests/run_tests.sh`, is designed to help you do so.